joek/async-sample/README.md

 ![Adjust manifest.yamy](images/09-manifest.png)
 *Adjust manifest file with the information provided during the workshop*

 5. After the setup is done, it is now time to deploy the application.
 To do so, simply run `cf push` in the command line terminal.
 This will upload the code, start three service instances on BTP and exposes it to the internet.
-You can find the URL of the service in the log output.
+You can find the URL of the service in the log output or using the command `cf routes`.

 ![CF Push Log output](images/10-cf-logs.png)
-*You can find the service URL as part of the log output.
+*You can find the service URL as part of the log output or using the command `cf routes`*

 6. To test if everything is correct, please open the service health endpoint (`https://<service endpoint>/health`).
 If there is no error, everything is fine and you can continue to setup SAP Sales and Service Cloud V2.
 If there is a configuration problem, you will see an error response.
 Please check the configuration in you manifest file and push again.
 You can see the service logs by running `cf logs <application name>`.